NJHale/chicken-scratch/python-coop-store/README.md

-Once the template has been instantiated via the OpenShift Web Console, running `oc start-build nodejs-chicken-store --from-repo=../nodejs-chicken-store --follow --wait` will stream the current subdirectory of the latest git repo commit as binary to an OpenShift build container.
+Once the template has been instantiated via the OpenShift Web Console, running `oc start-build nodejs-coop-store --from-repo=../nodejs-coop-store --follow --wait` will stream the current subdirectory of the latest git repo commit as binary to an OpenShift build container.